 Training Seminars – The IFSA has cooperated with other organizations to provide training in a growing number of countries that recognize the important benefits of sprinklers, including China, Egypt, Israel, Mexico, Brazil and Colombia.

 International Fire Sprinkler Conferences - In July of 2002, the IFSA organized an international conference on fire sprinklers in Prague in the Czech Republic.
 The success of the Prague conference led to the demand for similar conferences in Berlin in 2004, Lisbon in 2006, and Copenhagen in 2008.
 In 2010 the EFSN took over responsibility for the European conferences, hosting an event that year in Brussels, in 2012 in Paris, and a event co-sponsored with BAFSA in London in 2014.
-A small conference was held in Istanbul, Turkey in 2015, and the next major European conference is scheduled for Munich, Germany on 19-20 April 2016.
+A small conference was held in Istanbul, Turkey in 2015, Munich, Germany in 2016, Warsaw, Poland in 2017, and the next major European conference is scheduled for Stockholm, Sweden on 13-14 June 2018.